-Rhode Island's transportation planning process includes a number of opportunities for private sector participation, including access to public meetings and hearings, representation on the State Planning Council and Transportation Advisory Committee, participation in annually updating the state's Transportation Improvement Program, and participation in developing the state's Coordinated Plan.
-In 2017, the RIPTA-led update of the Coordinated Plan included the active participation of more than 130 private, non-profit, and public-sector providers and coordinators of human services transportation.
-Publicly noticed open meetings were held at various locations throughout the state, and planning information and draft plan materials were made available in multiple formats throughout the planning process.
-Comments received were considered and incorporated into both the planning process and final plan, as appropriate.
-Public and private sector involvement is expected to continue as grant funds are programmed into future Transportation Improvement Programs and human services transportation improvements are considered in conjunction with ongoing coordination efforts.
+Rhode Island's transportation planning process includes a number of opportunities for private sector participation, including access to public meetings and hearings, representation on the SPC and TAC, and participation in annually updating the STIP.
+The RIPTA-led update of the Coordinated Plan also includes the active participation of private, non-profit, and public-sector providers and coordinators of human services transportation.
+Publicly noticed open meetings are held at various locations throughout the state, and planning information and draft plan materials are made available in multiple formats throughout the planning process.
+Comments received are considered and incorporated into both the planning process and final plan, as appropriate.

+Public and private sector involvement has continued as grant funds are programmed into future Transportation Improvement Programs and human services transportation improvements are considered in conjunction with ongoing coordination efforts.